iRedlon/jparty/documentation/patch-notes.md

 ---

 ### Everything else
-- Custom games are temporarily unavailable while they get reworked; the normal and party presets remain
+- Custom games are temporarily unavailable while they get reworked; but trivia year range is now adjustable on the host lobby screen
 - Lots and lots of small bug fixes